Fast and Automated Optical Polarization Compensation of Fiber Unitaries: Polarization tomography

 In this subsection of the appendix, we discuss the experimental details of the tomography intensity measurements with a PD and the angle measurement from the rotation mount.
 The output voltage of the PD is linearly proportional to the incoming intensity $I=k\cdot V+b$.
 Before starting the measurement, it is important to first measure the background noise $V_\text{back}$ without the laser turned on and subtract it from all following measurements:

-where $V_{n,m}$ is the voltage measured by the PD during the polarization tomography.
+Here, the index $n$ refers to the sample number in the tomography dataset, while the superscript `raw' represents the raw voltage measurement recorded by the photodetector during each polarization measurement.
 Since the PD intensity is proportional to the voltage, the calculated parameters are now $A',B',C'$ and $D'$.
 These parameters are linearly proportional to $A_0,B_0,C_0,$ and $ D_0$, respectively, with coefficient $k$.
 This issue is addressed by the normalization of the Stokes parameters (see Eq.~\eqref{eq: tomography_voltage 1}-Eq.~\eqref{eq: tomography_voltage 2}).
 Our polarization compensation is a unitary transformation which cannot compensate for loss of degree of polarization (mixed states).
 This is not a significant issue, since single-mode optical fibers do not generally affect the degree of polarization, as was confirmed by our polarization tomography.
 Therefore, we base the compensation on the fidelity (Eq.~\eqref{eq:fidelity}), which depends only on the Stokes parameters $S_{1}$ to $S_{3}$.
 We can normalize the Stokes parameters by $\sqrt{S_{1}^{2}+S_{2}^{2}+S_{3}^{2}}$, where we have assumed a pure polarization state.\\ There is an offset $\alpha$ between the QWP fast axis and the $0^\circ$ on the rotation mount.
-The angle $\alpha$ needs to be subtracted from the measured angle $\phi_{m}$ from the motorized rotation mount as $2n\Delta\phi=\phi_{m}(2n)-\alpha$, and respectively $4n\Delta\phi=\phi_{m}(4n)-\alpha$, resulting in:
+The angle $\alpha$ needs to be subtracted from the measured angle $\phi$ from the motorized rotation mount as $2n\Delta\phi=\phi(2n)-\alpha$, and respectively $4n\Delta\phi=\phi(4n)-\alpha$, resulting in:

 Here, $S'_i$ are the Stokes parameters calculated from $A',B',C'$ and $D'$. $\mathsf{S}_{i}'$ are the normalized $S'_i$ parameters and $\mathsf{S}_i$ are the correctly normalized Stokes parameters. \\